Doomscrolling: Negativity bias

 The act of doomscrolling can be attributed to the natural negativity bias people have when consuming information.
 Negativity bias is the idea that negative events have a larger impact on one's mental well-being than good ones.
 Jeffrey Hall, a professor of communication studies at the University of Kansas in Lawrence, notes that due to an individual's regular state of contentment, potential threats provoke one's attention.
 One psychiatrist at the Ohio State University Wexner Medical Center notes that humans are "all hardwired to see the negative and be drawn to the negative because it can harm [them] physically."
 He cites evolution as the reason for why humans seek out such negatives: if one's ancestors, for example, discovered how an ancient creature could injure them, they could avoid that fate.

 As opposed to primitive humans, however, most people in modern times do not realize that they are even seeking negative information.
 Social media algorithms heed the content users engage in and display posts similar in nature, which can aid in the act of doomscrolling.
-As per the clinic director of the Perelman School of Medicine's Center for the Treatment and Study of Anxiety: "People have a question, they want an answer, and assume getting it will make them feel better...
+As per the clinic director of the Perelman School of Medicine's Center for the Treatment and Study of Anxiety: "People have a question, they want an answer, and assume getting it will make them feel better ...
 You keep scrolling and scrolling.
 Many think that will be helpful, but they end up feeling worse afterward."

+Fear of missing out

+Doomscrolling can also be explained by the fear of missing out, (abbreviated FOMO), a common fear that causes people to take part in activities that may not be explicitly beneficial to them, but which they fear "missing out on".
+This fear is also applied within the world of news, and social media.
+A research study conducted by Statista in 2013 found that more than half of Americans experienced FOMO on social media; further studies found FOMO affected 67% of Italian users in 2017, and 59% of Polish teenagers in 2021.

+Thus, Bethany Teachman, a professor of psychology at the University of Virginia, states that FOMO is likely to be correlated with doomscrolling due to the person's fear of missing out on crucial negative information.

+Control seeking

+Obsessively consuming negative news online can additionally be partially attributed to a person's psychological need for control.
+A likely reasoning behind this is that during uncertain times, people are likely to engage in doomscrolling as a way to help them gather information and a sense of mastery over the situation.
+This is done by people to reinforce their belief that staying informed, and in control will provide them with protection from grim situations.
+A 2022 study found that people who engaged in high levels of problematic news consumption were more likely to have worse mental and physical health.